polterguy/magic.http/README.md

 ```

 The idea is that you provide your request type (if any), and your response type as generic arguments to its
-`IHttpClient` interface, and the library will perform automatic conversion on your behalf, reducing your
+`IHttpClient` interface methods, and the library will perform automatic conversion on your behalf, reducing your
 HTTP REST invocations to a single line of code, resembling _"normal method invocations"_.
+This provides an
+extremely simply to use API, and also allows you to have large amount of cohesion where you consume the library.

 The library supports all 4 most commonly verbs, below is a list.